dbojan/tosec-trimmer/README.md

 Using:
 python tt.py "folder with games"
+example:
+python tt.py "d:\roms\folder with games"
+or
+python tt.py "d:/roms/folder with games"

 or drag and drop folder to tt.bat.

+Note: This program expects your zip files to be in "folder with games", not in subfolders of "folder with games".

 Sorted, cleared set will be created in 'folder name-srt' on the same partiton, or disk.
 It will be created using HARDLINKS, so it won't use any disk space.